benhenshaw/rhythm/doc/final.md

 <!-- Discuss the knowledge gathered about how games are tested. -->
 In order to effectively iterate on the project, testing with users was a must.
 I gathered some information from testing with users here, and describes how the project (mostly the example game) was influenced by the feedback.

 The mini-games were tested voluntarily with people at the Goldsmiths, University of London.
-Participants were a mix of people who stated that they play lots of games, and people who don't.
+Participants were a mix of people, some who stated that they play lots of games, and some who don't.
 Many participants were studying in fields surrounding computing, including game design and development.
 They were selected by availability (whoever was around during several unrelated public events), and each played the example game for up to five minutes.

 Below is an overview of the information gathered from participants who took part in the testing of this project: